rsnodgrass/hass-lunos/README.md

 Automatically turning up LUNOS when high CO2 or VOCs are detected can provide a great balance between LUNOS fan noise (which is already a very quiet fan) and maintaining optimal fresh indoor air quality.

+Other LUNOS automation ideas:

+* increase LUNOS fan speeds to high when kitchen smoke alarm detects smoke

+* if outside temperature is closer to target temperature on thermostats, engage exhaust only modes in LUNOS devices to expel indoor air (drawing in temperature that is closer to target from leaks in the building envelope or open windows/doors)

+* turn off LUNOS air circulation when house vacation mode is set

+* turn off LUNOS air circulation if outside air quality is detected as being very poor (e.g. nearby forest fires or pollution)

 ### Supported Services